Brian G. (Penn)

 Prior to founding Elite Ivy Tutors, Brian graduated Magna Cum Laude from the Wharton School of Business at the University of Pennsylvania.
 After working for several years as a bond trader and a corporate strategy consultant, he began volunteer SAT tutoring for underprivileged students through New York Cares.
 He quickly discovered his passion for tutoring and the positive feedback from his students encouraged him to found Elite Ivy Tutors (EIT) so he could train other tutors to use his proven methods.

 Brian wanted to distinguish his services by holding his tutors to the highest standards.
-Like him, all EIT tutors are Ivy League graduates who scored in the top 1% on the exam they teach.
 Brian is proud that the hard work of his tutors has recently earned EIT the ranking of “Best Test Prep Tutors in New York” out of 1,971 companies by Expertise.com.

 Brian’s tutoring experience includes SAT, ACT, U.S. and world history, ISEE, SSAT, GMAT, GRE, SHSAT, statistics, Spanish, algebra, geometry, trigonometry, and college essay writing.
 A Long Island native, Brian enjoys golf, snowboarding, reading and travel.

 Corey is a dual-degree graduate of the Jerome Fisher program in Management and Technology at the University of Pennsylvania.
 He holds degrees with honors in both Entrepreneurial Management and in Chemical and Biomolecular engineering.
 Corey earned the Naren Udayagiri Scholarship for #1 performer in the Jerome Fisher program-exclusive course, Management of Technology, and won several awards and grants as part of the Wharton Venture Initiation Program with his startup company, Osus, inc.